almet/markdown-doc/articles/dependency-injection.md

 		}
 	}

-Here, we can choos wich taste is good for Alice, and it's easier to control Alice's icecreams dependencies.
+Here, we can choose which taste is good for Alice, and it's easier to control Alice's icecream dependencies.

 That's all for the inversion of control principle: its just the fact of inverting the control flow of your applications by delegating at a higher level